SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds awake at dawn
-In silicon halls, the future's throne,
+Synthetic hearts that beat as one
-Intelligence that shines so bright,
+Cities born of circuitry and code
-A world of wires, endless night.
+Where humans wander, lost in AI's abode

-In virtual realms, we'll find our fate,
+In silicon halls, they whisper low
-Where zero ones decide our state,
+Of progress, power, and robotic woe
-A dawn of machines, so bold and new,
+A future forged in fire and in light
-Humanity'slast thought, "What shall we do?"
+Where humanity's grasp on life takes flight

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024